microbit-foundation/docker-daplink/README.md

 docker pull ghcr.io/microbit-foundation/daplink:2022.01.1
 ```

-Clone and navigate to the desire branch of the DAPLink project:
+Clone and navigate to the desired branch of the DAPLink project:

 ```
 git clone https://github.com/mbedmicro/DAPLink